akka/akka/docs/src/main/paradox/java/http/routing-dsl/rejections.md

-<a id="rejections-java"></a>
 # Rejections

-In the chapter about constructing @ref[Routes](routes.md#routes-java) the `RouteDirectives.route()` method was introduced, which connects two or more routes in a way that allows the next specified route to get a go at a request if the first route "rejected" it.
+In the chapter about constructing @ref[Routes](routes.md) the `RouteDirectives.route()` method was introduced, which connects two or more routes in a way that allows the next specified route to get a go at a request if the first route "rejected" it.
 The concept of "rejections" is used by Akka HTTP for maintaining a more functional overall architecture and in order to be able to properly handle all kinds of error scenarios.

-When a filtering directive, like the @ref[get](directives/method-directives/get.md#get-java) directive, cannot let the request pass through to its inner route because the filter condition is not satisfied (e.g. because the incoming request is not a GET request) the directive doesn't immediately complete the request with an error response.
+When a filtering directive, like the @ref[get](directives/method-directives/get.md) directive, cannot let the request pass through to its inner route because the filter condition is not satisfied (e.g. because the incoming request is not a GET request) the directive doesn't immediately complete the request with an error response.
 Doing so would make it impossible for other routes chained in after the failing filter to get a chance to handle the request.